Carissa Bartnick

 Meet Carissa

-Carissa received her clinical psychology degree from Concordia University – Ann Arbor and began working with hospitalized children and in the field of neuropsychology while living in Michigan.
-Carissa’s creative background as a musician initially drew her to Nashville where she was given the opportunity to cultivate her therapeutic skills working with individuals seeking help with trauma, substance use/addiction, eating disorders, relationships, and mental disorders.
-During this time, Carissa pursued her interest in addiction and became a Licensed Alcohol and Drug Abuse Counselor (LADAC II) in the state of Tennessee.
+Carissa received her clinical psychology degree from Concordia University – Ann Arbor and began working in the field of neuropsychology with people impacted by traumatic brain injuries and long-term hospitalized children.
+Her creative background as a musician drew her to Nashville where she’s had the opportunity to cultivate her therapeutic skills working in various treatment settings with individuals and families seeking help with trauma, substance use/addiction, eating disorders, relationships, and other mental health concerns.
+During this time, Carissa pursued her interest in addiction and became a Licensed Alcohol and Drug Abuse Counselor (LADAC II).

-Carissa aspires for her clients to reconnect with their authentic selves and restore feelings of worth, compassion, and hope.
-She strives to create a nurturing and non-judgmental space for clients while they begin this exploration of self.
-Along with Cognitive Behavioral Therapy (CBT), Carissa utilizes Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), experiential modalities, and mindfulness/meditation in her sessions.
-Additionally, Carissa is trained in Brainspotting to assist clients in processing through trauma/PTSD.
+Carissa aspires for her clients to reconnect with their authentic selves in order to restore hope, compassion, and resiliency.
+She strives to create a nurturing and non-judgmental space for clients to show up exactly as they are and allow for deeper exploration of themselves.
+Along with Cognitive Behavioral Therapy (CBT), Carissa utilizes Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), experiential/somatic modalities, and mindfulness in her sessions.
+Additionally, Carissa is certified in Brainspotting to assist clients in processing through trauma/PTSD.

-Carissa is also a Certified Yoga Teacher (CYT 500) with specialized training in trauma and restorative yoga, breath and energy work, and Ayurveda.
-As a former dancer, Carissa understands the healing power of intentional movement.
-Carissa is passionate about guiding clients towards a kinder and more loving relationship with their bodies.
+Carissa is also a Certified Yoga Teacher (CYT 500) with specialized training in trauma and restorative yoga, breath work, Ayurveda, and Reiki.
+As a former dancer, Carissa understands the healing power of intentional movement as well as enjoys integrating the science behind nervous system regulation and how trauma and energy are stored within the body.
+Carissa is passionate about providing holistic, whole-person care and guiding clients towards kinder and more understanding relationships with themselves and those around them.

 Yoga Therapy